TheMEMOLab/Bio326-NMBU/Doc/CaseStudyMetaGBion326.md

 </details>

 ## 2. Co-Assembly reads with MetaFlye

+### What does assemlby mean?

+Let's take a look into this [MetaG-Assembly.pdf](https://github.com/TheMEMOLab/Bio326-NMBU/blob/main/Doc/BIO326_MetaG_AssemblyAndPolish.pdf)

 To extend the ONT reads we will use the [Flye]() assembler with the ```--meta``` flag: